simatalk/Kiyotaka-Executor/README.md

 This was made by Alexey Simakov, Have Fun!

 If you get a windows warning, do not worry this is part of the exploit just allow it.
 It should be this Trojan:Script/Wacatac.B!ml
+DllInject
+Phonzy
+Contebrew

+If you don't allow the threats it won't work